CSE301

 import Data.Tree

-A one-hole context may be thought of as an inductive description of a binary tree with a “hole” into which another tree may be plugged.
+A one-hole context may be thought of as an inductive description of a binary tree with a “hole” into which a value may be plugged.
 Plugging a one-hole context with a binary tree to produce a binary tree is accomplished by the following function.

 plug Hole t = t